 Twitter Character Counter Tools

-Here are some free tools you can use as well:
+Here are some free tools you can use to get the Twitter character count:

 Interesting to see that the edit button is mentioned as it’s available now for Twitter Blue subscribers.
 However, it doesn’t work when you reply to tweets.
 It only allows you to edit from the original tweet itself.